-If you’re moving locally in Ottawa or across Canada, you may be wondering how to pack furniture for moving.
+If you’re moving with Ottawa movers or across Canada, you may be wondering how to pack furniture for moving.
 Well, it requires special care.
 Sofas, beds, and cabinets are likely the largest and bulkiest of your possessions.
 These heavy items can often require specialty moving straps.

 Declutter Old Furniture